Back

 Hybrid team

 This type is a combo team that unites both generalists and specialists under the same roof.
-As you might guess, having such a software development team structure is costly and not time-efficient, as it requires a lot of time and human resources to connect people.
-However, this approach can bring high-quality software development to big complex projects — studies defined it in the 2000s and our experience proved it.
+As you might guess, having such a software development team structure is costly and time-inefficient as it requires a lot of time and human resources to connect people.

 Works for: large-scale projects with big budgets.